 Diabetic Foot Care

 Diabetes is a chronic disease causing high blood glucose (sugar) levels.
 Diabetes also weakens your immune system, making it more difficult for your body to fight off infections, which can, in turn, damage your nervous system.
 This damage can affect the ability to feel sensations in your feet.
 If you are a diabetic it is very important to see a podiatrist regularly.
 Studies have shown that diabetics who regularly see their podiatrist suffer far fewer foot complications.

 "Plantar" means "of the sole" in latin.
 Plantar warts are warts that occur on the bottom of the foot.
-Unlike other warts, plantar warts are typically quite painful since the pressure from walking and standing forces them to grow deep into your skin.
+Unlike other warts, plantar warts can be quite painful since the pressure from walking and standing forces them to grow deep into your skin.
 Like all warts, they are caused by the Human Papillomavirus (HPV).
 Underneath the skin the wart can have finger-like roots that reach down and grow, making them very difficult to treat from the surface.
 If left untreated they can multiply and spread.
 If you think you have a wart, it is advised you see a podiatrist to have the warts examined and treated.
-Some symptoms include small, rough lesions on the base of the foot, calluses in one spot, and tenderness when walking or standing for long periods of time.
+Some symptoms include small, rough lesions on the base of the foot with small black dots, calluses in one spot, and tenderness when walking or standing for long periods of time.

 Heel pain is one of the most common foot complaints from patients.
 While heel spurs may or may not show up on an x-ray, the spurs themselves are a result of the actual problem: plantar fasciitis.
 At Gold Coast Podiatry we offer a multitude of treatment options including custom molded foot orthotics which are a mainstay of treating plantar fasciitis.
 If your foot hurts when you first get out of bed or first stand after sitting, come see Dr. Siegel for a complete foot evaluation.